 - Make reasonably certain that the person accessing the system and submitting the form is the person identified on Form W-9;

 - Provide the same information as the paper Form W-9;

 - Be able to supply a hard copy of the electronic Form W-9 if the Internal Revenue Service requests it; and

 - Require as the final entry in the submission an electronic signature by the payee whose name is on Form W-9 that authenticates and verifies the submission.
 The electronic signature must be under penalties of perjury and the perjury statement must contain the language of the paper Form W-9.

-Comply Exchange’s electronic substitute Form W-9 submission process is an automated and valid means for electronically collecting Forms W-9 from your payees.
+Comply Exchange’s electronic substitute Form W-9 submission process is an automated and valid means for electronically collecting Forms.
 With integrations, guidance and validations in place, eForms can take the burden out of manually solicitating for and validating tax documentation.

-Under an IRS audit, the tax documentation on file will serve as your first layer of defense when it comes to documenting the status of your U.S. payees, and any withholding and reporting that may be required.
+If you are under an IRS audit, the tax documentation on file will serve as your first layer of defense.
+Especially when it comes to documenting the status of your U.S. payees.
+Along with any withholding and reporting that you may be required to do.
 Not collecting TINs and reporting on U.S. payees, when required, can result in information reporting and withholding penalties.
 For more information on penalties, refer to a recent article on how Electronic Form Collection Can Reduce Withholding & Reporting Penalties.